Simon McTavish (fur trader): Dunardry and the Chiefs of Clan MacTavish

-In 1782, Simon's father's friend and the guardian of Simon's two elder brothers, Dugald MacTavish, former Lieutenant in the 3rd Foot Guards and the 18th Laird of Dunardry, died.
-In 1785, Dugald's son and heir, Lachlan, was forced to sell the Dunardry estate, which had for many centuries been the ancestral home of the Chiefs of Clan MacTavish.
+In 1782, Simon's father's friend and the guardian of Simon's two elder brothers, Dugald MacTavish, former Lieutenant in the 3rd Foot Guards and the 18th Chief of Clan MacTavish, died.
+In 1785, Dugald's son and heir, Lachlan MacTavish of Dunardry, the 19th Chief, was forced to sell the Dunardry estate, which had for many centuries been the ancestral home of the Chiefs of Clan MacTavish.
 As mentioned, Lachlan had grown up with Simon's brothers and he and Simon had become good friends over the course of Simon's many trips to Britain.
 Since the sale of Dunardry, Simon had pledged to his friend that he would assist him in buying back the estate, as soon as he "could with conveniency spare the money".
 Two years after Simon learnt of the death in 1796 of his "poor old friend Dunardry" (Lachlan), he lived up to his word and paid £6,000 to restore his clan's honour and bring Dunardry back to the rightful Chiefs.
 Though in name Simon had become 'of Dunardry', there was no personal gain attached to this for Simon and he viewed the purchase as a "hobby-horse".

+Arms of Simon McTavish of Garthbeg, matriculated 1793 as a cadet of the House of Dunardry.
+The bordure Or indicates junior status within the MacTavish chiefly line.

+In 1793, when Lachlan MacTavish of Dunardry formally matriculated the MacTavish chiefly arms at the Court of the Lord Lyon, arms were simultaneously granted to Simon McTavish of Garthbeg as a cadet of the House of Dunardry, enclosed in a bordure Or indicating junior status subordinate to the chiefly line.
+Patrick L. Thompson, Seannachie to the 27th Chief of Clan MacTavish, notes that a bordure of the second is reserved for the first offshoot of the main stem, which Garthbeg does not appear to be, and that the arms were likely matriculated in error regarding the specific bordure assigned.